Sizing + Last

 Thursday Boot - True to size if D width.

-Allen Edmond's - True to size if D width, half size down if narrow.
+Allen Edmond's - True to size if D width, half size down may apply.

 Nike - Full size down if standard/medium width, half size down if width is slightly wider.